Circuit_macros, Version 8.3.2

 Example diagrams can be viewed as html with links to the diagram sources, as pdf, or as directly produced svg with links to modified source files.

 To draw your own diagrams using this method, you need the following components:

 The file processing sequence is typically to convert m4 source to pic statements and then to PSTricks or TikZ drawing commands, resulting in a .tex file for inclusion in a LaTeX document.
 The dpic interpreter is available in source form.
-A PC executable is also available, but you should download the source along with the executable in order to obtain the documentaion files in the doc directory.
+A PC executable is also available.
 GNU pic, sometimes called gpic, is an alternative that uses tpic specials (see the readme file).